Today, we will discuss 20 common ingredients to avoid in personal care products.

 There’s a lot to cover, so let’s dive right in.

-List of 20 Harmful Ingredients You Should Avoid in Personal Care Products
+20 Harmful Ingredients You Should Avoid in Personal Care Products

 Parabens are synthetic chemicals that are used as preservatives and as antibacterial agents.